vidyar/shippabledocs1/sources/config.rst

 .. code-block:: bash

-  # MySQL binds to 127.0.0.1 by default and is started.
+  # MySQL binds to 127.0.0.1 by default and is started on boot.
 Default username is shippable with no password
   # Create a DB as part of before script to use it

   before_script:
       - mysql -e 'create database myapp_test;'

-Sample Python code using `MySQL <https://github.com/Shippable/mysql-buildsample>`_.
+Sample python code using `MySQL <https://github.com/Shippable/mysql-buildsample>`_.

 PostgreSQL